gnormal/gnorm/site/content/templates/data.md

 ### Strings

-Strings is a list of string values with the following methods
+Strings is a list of string values with the following methods (not avaialable with external template engines)

 | Method | Arguments | Description |
 | --- | ---- | --- |